Yaduvanshi05Bhupendra/Yaduvanshi05Bhupendra/README.md

 - 🤝&nbsp;&nbsp;I’m open to work project related FPGA

-- 🤝&nbsp;&nbsp;I have special intersest toward drone technology.
-I will be to happy to work upon this
+- 🤝&nbsp;&nbsp;I have special intersest toward **drone technology.** I will be to happy to work upon this.

 - 📫&nbsp;&nbsp;How to reach me **Gmail/LinkedIn**